 Goals of the Renter Relations Project

-- Renters should have same rights no matter where they live.
+- Renters should have the same rights no matter where they live.

 - Tenants will be educated on their rights and available services.

-- We will focus on prevention of homelessness and displacement.
+- We will focus on the prevention of homelessness and displacement.

 - The County should use its resources and advocate to help remove barriers to housing.